nurlicht/Apache-Kafka-to-go/README.md

 10. Check out the documentation ([Code](https://github.com/apache/kafka/tree/trunk/streams/quickstart) and [Explanations](https://kafka.apache.org/24/documentation/streams/tutorial)).

 ## Execution (Locally, Java-Client in another JVM)
-Same as the previous case, except for Step 6:
+Same as the previous case, except for Step 5:
   - Make sure JDK (8+) and Maven are installed on the local machine.
   - Build the project with Maven: `mvn clean package`
-  - Start the project with Maven: `mvn exec:java -Dexec.mainClass=org.example.kafka.streams.demo.WordCount`
+  - Start the project with Maven: `java -jar ./target/kafka.streams.demo-1.0-SNAPSHOT-jar-with-dependencies.jar`

 Is the KafkaStreams client as fast as the previous case?